Address: 2500 S 7th St, Ann Arbor MI 48103

 Ann Arbor's city parks sit on the ancestral and traditional homelands of several indigenous Native peoples.
 Read a land acknowledgement from the city and learn more about the early history of the land here.

-The park was developed in the late 1980s in response to development along Northbrook Drive and at Meadowbrook Village Apartments.
+The park was developed in the late 1980s as homes were being built along Northbrook Drive and at Meadowbrook Village Apartments.